 Rollforming Services' 40mm Roof Purlins are a direct replacement for timber purlins.
 They are lightweight, dimensionally stable, accurate and straight.
 They expand and contract at the same rate as steel roofing products in extreme temperature changes.
 They can be fitted to both timber and steel trusses with Type 17 Teks.
 Ideally suited to timber framed homes, steel framed homes, steel framed buildings and carports.

 Cutting is preferably done by shear or hacksaw.
-When using abrasive disc blades care must be taken to ensure the swarf produced does not affect other materials and the burred edge should be cleaned off at the completion of cutting.
+When using abrasive disc blades, care must be taken to ensure the swarf produced does not affect other materials and the burred edge should be cleaned off at the completion of cutting.
 Finish the cut end with a galv spray for added protection.